 This one sounds pretty straightforward, right?
 To make money, someone has to sell something.
 So why not have that be you?
 After all, it will eliminate a lot of the middleman fees the other methods inherently charge.

-When it comes to blogging, there’s a lot of different types of products to offer readers.
+When it comes to blogging, there are a lot of different types of products to offer readers.
 These can come in digital forms, such as an ebook, templates, and online courses.
 It can also come in the form of physical merchandise, such as handmade goods.

 Do people still read blogs?